arpan-banerjee7/demo-spring-react-maven-plugin/README.md

 # Spring_React_maven-plugin
-A project demonstrating how to include React in your Spring Boot maven build, introduces feign client and redux as well.
+A project demonstrating how to include React in your Spring Boot maven build.

+### Todo
+Introduce feign client and redux as well.

 Here is a comprehensive explanation of the setup.

 DEV Community Blog